vamsibedapudi/wmsy.dev/README.md

 ### Deployment

 The site automatically deploys to GitHub Pages when changes are pushed to the `main` branch.
+Custom domain `wmsy.dev` is configured with SSL/TLS encryption.

+For detailed deployment information and troubleshooting, see [DEPLOYMENT.md](DEPLOYMENT.md).

 ## 📧 Contact